-A. The fiscal year for annual reporting purposes for a pool shall be the calendar year.

-- B. Each pool shall prepare and file with the Commissioner an annual report (Appendix A) prepared on a statutory basis by March 30, of each year, accompanied by a fee of one thousand dollars (\$1,000 annual fee) which shall represent the cost of conducting the division examination.
-The report need only be signed by the chief administrative officer of the pool as designated by the board of directors. - C. The Commissioner may if he determines it to be in the public interest require that a pool report more frequently than annually is such form as determined by the Commissioner. - D. Each pool shall annually cause to be made an audit of its statutory financial statement as of each fiscal year end and shall file the results of this audit with the Commissioner on or before August 1, of each year.
-Such audit shall be performed by an independent certified public accountant. - E. Annually each pool shall cause to be made an actuarial study prepared by a qualified actuary of the rates, funding and loss reserves of the pool.
-Such reports shall certify that the pool provide funding levels sufficient to pay obligations and maintain statutory surplus.
-Such report shall meet the following requirements: - 1.
+- A. The fiscal year for annual reporting purposes shall be the calendar year. - B. Each pool shall prepare and file with the Commissioner an annual report (Appendix A) prepared on a statutory basis by March 30, of each year, accompanied by a fee of one thousand dollars (\$1,000 annual fee) which shall represent the cost of conducting the division examination.
+The report need only be signed by the chief administrative officer of the pool as designated by the board of directors. - C. The Commissioner may require that a pool report more frequently than annually in such form as determined by the Commissioner. - D. Each pool shall annually cause to be made an audit of its statutory financial statement as of each fiscal year end and shall file the results of this audit with the Commissioner on or before August 1, of each year.
+Such audit shall be performed by an independent certified public accountant. - E. Annually each pool shall cause to be made an actuarial study of the rates, funding and loss reserves of the pool.
+Such reports shall certify that the pool provides funding levels sufficient to pay obligations and maintain statutory surplus.
+Such reports shall meet the following requirements: - 1.
 The actuarial report shall be made by a qualified actuary. - 2.
 The contents of the report shall set forth the underlying methods and assumptions. - 3.
 The report shall be prepared to coincide with fiscal year end reporting requirements set forth in this regulation. - 4.
-The Commissioner may require a special actuarial study if he deems it necessary. - 5.
-A copy of each report (preliminary or final) shall be filed with the Commissioner upon completion. - 6.
-The actuarial recommendations for funding shall take into account all retained risks of the pool including deductibles and risks up to statutorily required levels in excess of any reinsurance in effect.
+The Commissioner may require a special actuarial study if necessary. - A copy of each report (preliminary or final) shall be filed with the Commissioner upon completion. - The actuarial recommendations for funding shall take into account all retained risks of the pool including deductibles and risks up to statutorily required levels in excess of any reinsurance in effect.